Dannyxie/Note/Note of High Perfomance JavaScipt.md

 - `querySelector`: returns only the first node matched by the query.

 ###Repaints and Reflows
+- Once the browser has downloaded all the components of a page--HTML markup, JavaScript, CSS, images--it parses through the files and creates two internal data structures:
+	1. A DOM tree: a representation of the page structure
+	2. A render tree: a representation of how the DOM nodes will be displayed

+- The render tree has at least one node for every node of the DOM tree that needs to be displayed( hidden DOM elements don't have a corresponding node in the render tree).
 - Nodes in the render tree are called `frames` or `boxes` in accordance with the CSS model that treats page elements as boxes with padding, margins, borders, and position.
 - When a DOM change affects the geometry of an element (width or and height) -- such as a change in the trickness of the border or adding more text to a paragraph, resulting in an additional line -- the browser needs to recalculate the geometry of the element as well as the geometry and position of other elements that could have been affected by the change.
 The browser invalidates the part of the render tree that was affected by the change and reconstructs the render tree.
 This process is known as a `reflow`.
 Once the reflow is complete, the browser redraws the affected parts of the screen in a process called `repaint`.